ijse/freemarker.js/README.md

  * `datetimeFormat`: The format used to show date-time values.
 The default is locale dependent.
  * `locale`: The locale (as ar_SA).
 Use the special value "host" (-A host) if the default locale of the host machine should be used.
 The default value of the option is en_US.

+# Notes
+While using this module make sure you have correctly set your `JAVA_HOME` environment variable.

 # License

 (The MIT License)